Richard Ashcroft: Live 8 and Keys to the World: 2005–2007

-Ashcroft began playing gigs again in mid-2005, and, on 2 July at the Live 8 concert in Hyde Park, Coldplay invited him to perform with them during their set.
-They performed the Verve's hit "Bitter Sweet Symphony", after having previously rehearsed the song in Crystal Palace.
-Ashcroft's performance of the song was introduced by Chris Martin as "the best song ever written, and here's the best singer in the world", helping to create renewed interest in Ashcroft.
-At Christmas 2005, a documentary entitled Live 8: A Bitter Sweet Symphony was aired on the BBC reliving moments of the day featuring a portion of Ashcroft's performance as the show's opening soundtrack.
+Ashcroft began playing shows again in mid-2005, and, on 2 July at the Live 8 concert in Hyde Park, Coldplay invited him to perform with them.
+They performed the Verve's hit "Bitter Sweet Symphony", after having rehearsed the song in Crystal Palace.
+Chris Martin introduced Ashcroft's performance of the song as "probably the best song ever written, and here's the best singer in the world", helping to renew interest in Ashcroft.
+At Christmas 2005, a documentary entitled Live 8: A Bitter Sweet Symphony was aired on the BBC, featuring a portion of Ashcroft's performance as the show's opening soundtrack.

-After the disintegration of Hut Records in 2004, Ashcroft signed to Parlophone where he released his third solo album, Keys to the World, on 23 January 2006.
+After the disintegration of Hut Records in 2004, Ashcroft signed to Parlophone, where he released his third solo album, Keys to the World, on 23 January 2006.
 The first single from the album, "Break the Night with Colour", was released on 9 January 2006, and entered the UK Singles Chart at number 3.
 Following his performance at Live 8, Ashcroft was booked as a support act for Coldplay's Twisted Logic Tour throughout North America and the UK, which started on 14 March in Ottawa, Canada.
 Ashcroft saw the support slot as "a good chance to play to a significant amount of people and say, 'I’m back.
 And this is what I do'".